Get to Know Your Friendly Neighborhood Solar System

-Wrap up your trip with a look at the most celebrated (and for some, the most frightening) aspects of Earth's little arrangement with the Moon; the mechanics of both Solar and Lunar eclipses, as well as gain insight of the planetary mechanics that result in days and the seasons.
+Time permitting, wrap up your trip with a look at the most celebrated (and for some, the most frightening) aspects of Earth's little arrangement with the Moon; the mechanics of both Solar and Lunar eclipses.

 Are you up for a great visual and hands-on exploration of our planetary family as well as the neighborhood interactions of the Earth, Moon, and Sol?

 Delve into the SOL: A Solar System Journey Presentation (please be patient while loading)